sibabalwemosia24/alx-low_level_programming/0x08-recursion/README.md

 3. function returns the factorial of a given number
 4. function returns the value of x raised to the power of y
 5. fuuction returns the natural square root of a number
+6. function returns 1 if the input interger is a prime number othewise 0